utility-code/tinyDL/README.md

 - Tiny Deep learning library
 - Super WIP
 - New features will be added as time goes
+- Only needs numpy for the library

+## Requirements
+- numpy

 ## How to run
+- Configure parameters in config.py
 - python main.py

 ## Why?